 The dog with the highest average score at each level will be named Outstanding (Novice/Open/Utility) Obedience dog of the year at the FBDCA Awards Banquet, held at the National Specialty each year.

-If you wish to apply for this yearly award, please click here to download the form (doc file format), fill it out and e-mail it to the FBDCA Honors and Awards Committee chair, Allen Weinberg, at a.g.weinberg[at]gmail[dot]com before the annual deadline, which is July 31, for this year's Awards Banquet.
+If you wish to apply for this yearly award, please click here to download the form (doc file format), fill it out and e-mail it to the FBDCA Honors and Awards Committee Chair, Paul Raleigh, at firstname.lastname@example.org, before the annual deadline, which is July 31, for this year's Awards Banquet.